-The Pediatric Oncology Support Team (POST) helps local children and their families (in 6 South Florida counties) fight cancer by giving them hope, help, and healing with compassion.
+The Pediatric Oncology Support Team (POST) helps local children and their families (in 6 South Florida counties) courageously fight cancer by giving them compassionate emotional and financial support.
 We partner with families to provide support, teach new skills, offer new perspectives, and help to reinforce their natural resiliency.

 The vision of POST is that no family walks their child’s cancer journey alone.
 We have an ultimate vision of a world without childhood cancer.
 Until then our vision is that every family who has a child battling cancer will have a team of caring professionals walk with them through their cancer journey, giving the emotional and financial support they need.